Accessibility

 Passengers with disabilities who are accompanied by their service animal are welcome on our vehicles.
 Service animals must be clearly identified (such as by a vest or harness), and must be in the care and control of their owner at all times (Ontario Regulation 429/07 of the Accessibility for Ontarians with Disabilities Act, 2005, S.O.
 2005, c.
 11).

-Under the Accessibility for Ontarians with Disabilities Act (https://aoda.ca/service-animal-laws-for-ontario-workplaces/), a service animal for a person with a disability is an animal readily identified as a service animal due to its vest or harness OR the passenger provides documentation from a member of one of the following regulated health professions confirming the animal is needed for reasons relating to the passenger’s disability:
+Under the Accessibility for Ontarians with Disabilities Act (https://aoda.ca/service-animal-laws-for-ontario-workplaces/), a service animal for a person with a disability is an animal identified as such due to its vest or harness OR the passenger provides documentation from a member of one of the following regulated health professions confirming the animal is needed for reasons relating to the passenger’s disability:

 • A member of the College of Audiologists and Speech-Language Pathologists